(ns my-project.tests

 (:require [cljs.test :refer-macros [deftest is testing run-tests]]))

-You can write tests with cljs.test/deftest
+You can write tests with cljs.test/deftest and cljs.test/is same as

-with clojure.test
+with clojure.test.

 For example here is a trivial test with one assertion: